 The Hurva Synagogue

-The Hurva Synagaogue is the biggest synagogue in the old city of Jerusalem.
-It stands in the heart of the Jewish quarter, and functions as an active Yeshiva and synagogue.
-The synagogue is also a tourist attraction, as the current structure is an well-executed replica of the 19th century structure.
+The Hurva Synagogue is the biggest in the old city of Jerusalem.
+It stands in the heart of the Jewish quarter and functions as an active Yeshiva and synagogue.
+The synagogue is also a tourist attraction, as the current structure is a well-executed replica of the 19th-century structure.

 History of the Hurva Synagogue

-A small synagogue stood in the heart of the Jewish quarter already in the 14th century, but it was poorly maintained and at times banned for use by Muslim authorities.
-It eventually collapsed in 1692, yet rebuilt in 1700.
+A small synagogue had already stood in the heart of the Jewish quarter in the 14th century, but it was poorly maintained and, at times, banned for use by Muslim authorities.
+It eventually collapsed in 1692, yet rebuilt in 1700 with funds raised by Rabbi Yudah Hahasid.
 Sadly, the second synagogue stood for only 20 years.
-1720 Muslims knocked it down in claim of Jewish depts.
-In addition, Ashkenazi Jews were forbidden to enter Jerusalem for the next century.
-The destroyed synagogue got to be known by its nickname – “the Hurva” (Hebrew for “the ruined [structure]”.
+In 1720, Muslims knocked it down in claim of Jewish depts.
+The destroyed synagogue got to be known by its nickname – “the Hurva” (Hebrew for “the ruined [structure].”

-Only in 1857 the Jews completed the construction of a third synagogue at the same spot.
-This time, the building was well financed and had truly impressive dimensions.
-Its general design was inspired by the Hagia Sofia in Istanbul.
+In 1857, Montefiore sponsored the restoration of the synagogue.
+This time, the building was well-financed and had imposing dimensions.
+The Byzantine-era Hagia Sofia building from Istanbul inspired its general design.
 Its interior was decorated with an ornate Torah ark and wall paintings.
-Sadly, this structure too was destroyed, by the Jordanian, in the 1948 war.
-For 19 years the Jewish quarter was in ruins, and even after the Six-Day War the synagogue remained unbuilt for many years.
-Finally, in 2010 the synagogue was built again, in attempt to replicate the third synagogue of the 19th century.
-A meticulous conservation project recreated the original design, the Torah ark.
-Even the wall paintings were replicated.
+Sadly, this structure, too, was destroyed by the Jordanians in the 1948 Israeli-Arab war.
+For 19 years, the whole Jewish quarter was in ruins, and even after the Six-Day War, the synagogue remained unbuilt for many years.
+Finally, in 2010, the synagogue was restored, replicating the 19th-century synagogue.
+A meticulous conservation project recreated the original design, the Torah ark, and the colorful murals.

 Visiting the Hurva Synagogue

-A tour of the Hurvah Synagogue can be combined in a Day Tour of Jerusalem.
+A tour of the Hurvah Synagogue can be combined with a Day Tour of Jerusalem.